available in: English

 Your instincts will tell you to slow down and move to the side of the road—but if you’re traveling at any significant rate of speed, this can actually cause you to spin out and crash.
 The best thing to do is actually to keep your foot on the accelerator and keep driving your car straight.
 Because of the friction of the lost tire, your vehicle will naturally slow down.
 Once your car has coasted nearly to a stop, you can safely move over to the shoulder.
 Just be sure to turn on your hazard lights as soon as your tire blows so that you can alert other drivers to your situation.

-Black ice can be terrifying because it’s something you never see coming.
+Black ice or slick roads due to rain can be terrifying because it’s something you never see coming.
 If you don’t know how to react, your car could suddenly skid out of control and cause a serious accident.

 This is another situation where you may actually want to go against your instincts.
 Rather than slamming on your brakes and hoping that your car stops, you’ll actually want to take your foot off the accelerator and tap the brake pedal repeatedly and lightly.
 When your car skids, it’s generally your front wheels that have lost traction; if you slam on the brakes, you’ll just make the problem worse.